HR Alert – Right To Disconnect

 WHAT EXACTLY IS THE RIGHT TO DISCONNECT?

-It grants employees the power to decline work-related communication outside of their designated work hours.
+It will grant employees the power to decline work-related communication outside of their designated work hours.

 The media has widely covered the right to disconnect, sparking considerable confusion among the public and employers alike.
 In response, we’ve compiled a list of common misconceptions to address these concerns.